Crew Studies Space Agriculture and Spacecraft Technology

-Category: Space Hits: 14Sunrise casts long shadows over a cloudy Philippine Sea as the International Space Station orbited off the coast of the Philippines.
+Category: Space Hits: 3Sunrise casts long shadows over a cloudy Philippine Sea as the International Space Station orbited off the coast of the Philippines.

 The Expedition 63 crew kicked off the work week exploring space agriculture and spacecraft technologies.
 The trio also split the day on upcoming mission preparations and International Space Station maintenance.